El Paso, TX

 Chips and salsa are provided to each diner even before an order is made, and both are very good (but I think the salsa is particularly notable).

 Most of the most popular steaks at El Rincon de Cortez are rib-eyes with different Mexican style toppings.
 The Tampiqueña Steak is one of the best, with a tomato, pepper, onion, and Mexican style cheese topping that is hard to beat.
-The Guacamole that comes with it is the only aspect of the dinner that I think could use some help, but the rice and beans were delicious.
+The Guacamole that comes with it is the only aspect of the dinner that I think could use some help, but the rice and beans have been delicious.

 The Red Enchilada that came with the tampiqueña steak had a strong, earthy red chile flavor (as I have usually found it in northern Mexico), and was quite good.